Google Translate Disclaimer

 You can now view Post-Secondary Education Indicators on Saskatchewan's Dashboard under the Education and Learning tab.

 This report focuses on the numbers of credentials awarded (degrees, diplomas, certificates) to students who have completed post-secondary education in the province between 2016 and 2020.
-Data in the report is disaggregated by credential type, gender, Indigenous graduates, international graduates, area of study, and by STEM and BHASE groupings.

 This report focuses on the numbers of credentials awarded (degrees, diplomas and certificates) to students who have completed post-secondary education in the province.